 Want To Teach Your Toddler Coding But Don’t Like Screens?
 Try This Wooden Block Instead

-As the line between kindergarten and college application processes becomes thinner every day and kids are expected to be able to program before they can read, you might wonder, “What ever happened to playing with blocks?”
+As the line between kindergarten and college application processes becomes thinner every day and kids are expected to be able to program and code before they can read, you might wonder, “Whatever happened to playing with blocks?”
 You’re not alone, nor have you achieved peak “Get off my lawn” old man status (although you’re getting there).
 You’re just asking the wrong question.
 The right one is, “Why can’t kids learn to program by playing with blocks?”
-The answer is Cubetto.
+The answer is Cubetto, a hands-on programming STEM toy for kids.

 So yeah, that’s what happened to playing with blocks.